hariseldon99/buparamshavak/shavak_root/usr/local/share/examples/vagrant/README.md

 ## Instructions

 1. First, choose the number of processors that you will use, as well as the total memory.
-These should be elss than the amount allowed by the SLURM scheduler.
-Typically acceptable values are 4,8, or 16 cpus and 4GB (4096 MB), 8GB (8192 MB), or 16 GB (16384 MB) of RAM.
+These should be **less than** the amounts allowed by the SLURM scheduler.
+Typically, acceptable values are 4,8, or 16 cpus and 4GB (4096 MB), 8GB (8192 MB), or 16 GB (16384 MB) of RAM.

 1. A sample vagrant file and data directory can be found in $EXAMPLES/vagrant.
 Copy it over to your home directory with the command